badadmin/msktutil_script/README.md

 ... the remaining values can be left at their defaults but you should, of course, review these and ensure that the settings match your requirements.

 My environment does not allow for direct internet access so the script does not at this time make wget options available.
-You are expected to download and save the following prior to execution ... :
+You will need to download and save the following (per your architecture) prior to execution ... :

 * [msktutil-0.4.2-1.el5.i386.rpm - RHEL5 i386](http://dl.fedoraproject.org/pub/epel/5/i386/msktutil-0.4.2-1.el5.i386.rpm)
 * [msktutil-0.4.2-1.el5.x86_64.rpm - RHEL5 x86_64](http://dl.fedoraproject.org/pub/epel/5/x86_64/msktutil-0.4.2-1.el5.x86_64.rpm)